vdavydzenka/PPAOS_Research/README.md

 ## Acknowledgements

-I would like to thank **Dr. Kriegel** for her guidance throughout the project and for her help with data analysis.
+I would like to thank **Dr. Kriegel** for all her help and guidance throughout the project.